txxbo/buffer_overflow/readme.md

 # Buffer Overflow Steps

+I'll improve these instructions soon.

-1. Setup target ip and port in config.json
+1. Setup target ip and port in config.py

 2. Setup your ip and a port you will be listening on